-This work has derived and demonstrated a method for imparting the accuracy of a three-dimensional mathematical model of mold heat transfer into a one-dimensional model of the continuous casting process.
-Specifically, the water channel geometries and thermocouple position are changed slightly from their respective "blueprint" values to compensate for multi-dimensional heat transfer.
-This approach was demonstrated to be independent of process conditions, so needs to be performed only once per mold geometry.
-Once this geometric calibration is performed, the faster one-dimensional model can be calibrated to match plant data, and then applied to accurately investigate various aspects of heat transfer in the continuous casting process.
+This work has derived and demonstrated a method for imparting the accuracy of a 3D mathematical model of mold heat transfer into a 1D model of the continuous casting process.
+Specifically, the water channel geometries and thermocouple position are changed slightly from their respective "blueprint" values to geometric calibration is performed, the shell-mold interfacial parameters in the fast 1D model can be calibrated to match plant data, and then the model can be applied to accurately investigate various aspects of heat transfer in the continuous casting process.
 An example application is provided to show that a scale layer is more likely to form for older, thinner molds.
+The 3D models used in this work show the variation of mold surface temperature due to the geometric features of the mold.
+Future work is needed compensate for multidimensional heat transfer.
+The calibration procedure was demonstrated to be independent of process conditions, so it needs to be performed only once per mold geometry.
+Once this to quantify the allowable variability in mold surface temperature to avoid defects in the cast steel.